IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ## Conclusion

 This lab has demonstrated the power of Infrastructure as Code (IaC) using Ansible to build and configure Debian GNU/Linux virtual machines from scratch.
-We explored key concepts including:
+You explored key concepts including:

 - Using declarative YAML files to define the desired infrastructure state